ezzyshabbir05/Cashew/README.md

 ---

-Cashew is a full-fledged, feature-rich application designed to empower users in managing their finances effectively.
+Penny is a full-fledged, feature-rich application designed to empower users in managing their finances effectively.
 Built using Flutter - with Drift's SQL package, and Firebase - this app offers a seamless and intuitive user experience across various devices.
 Development started in September 2021.

 ---